-- May include a variety of plants, colours, textures, heights, decorations, and unique features.
+- May include a variety of plants, colours, textures, heights, decorations, and unique features

-- Yards in the general category are judged by volunteer judges trained by the Edmonton Horticultural Society.
+- Yards in the general category are judged by volunteer judges trained by the Edmonton Horticultural Society

-- Yards in the natural category are judged by the .
+- Yards in the natural category are judged by the

-- A yard incorporating edible fruits, flowers, and leaves into the landscape design.
-Landscaping includes everything from vegetables and grains to fruiting trees, berry bushes, or even mushrooms.
+- Can include anything from vegetables and grains to fruiting trees, berry bushes, perennials, flowers or even mushrooms

 - As a guideline - of all the plants found in these yards, at least 60% must be edible.